tcltk/tcl/doc/markdown/FileSystem.md

 **Tcl\_FSLink** replaces the library version of **readlink**, and extends it to support the creation of links.
 The appropriate function for the filesystem to which *linkNamePtr* belongs will be called.

 If the *toPtr* is NULL, a "read link" action is performed.
 The result is a Tcl\_Obj specifying the contents of the symbolic link given by *linkNamePtr*, or NULL if the link could not be read.
-The result is owned by the caller, which should call **Tcl\_DecrRefCount** when the result is no longer needed.
+The result is owned by the caller, which should call [Tcl\_DecrRefCount][Object3] when the result is no longer needed.
 If the *toPtr* is not NULL, Tcl should create a link of one of the types passed in in the *linkAction* flag.
 This flag is an OR'ed combination of **TCL\_CREATE\_SYMBOLIC\_LINK** and **TCL\_CREATE\_HARD\_LINK**.
 Where a choice exists (i.e.\\ more than one flag is passed in), the Tcl convention is to prefer symbolic links.
 When a link is successfully created, the return value should be *toPtr* (which is therefore already owned by the caller).
 If unsuccessful, NULL is returned.

 **Tcl\_FSLstat** fills the *Tcl\_StatBuf* structure *statPtr* with information about the specified file.
 You do not need any access rights to the file to get this information but you need search rights to all directories named in the path leading to the file.
 The *Tcl\_StatBuf* structure includes info regarding device, inode (always 0 on Windows), privilege mode, nlink (always 1 on Windows), user id (always 0 on Windows), group id (always 0 on Windows), rdev (same as device on Windows), size, last access time, last modification time, and last metadata change time.
 See [Portable stat result api] for a description of how to write portable code to allocate and access the *Tcl\_StatBuf* structure.